Summer snack packs for children in need in Maple Ridge and Pitt Meadows - Maple Ridge News

 Burnett Fellowship Church Wednesday nights from 5-7 p.m. located at 20639 123 Ave.

-Greg Moore Youth Centre has stock of the Summer Kids Packs for those children utilizing their services during the summer months.
+• Greg Moore Youth Centre has stock of the Summer Kids Packs